CSCfi/csc-user-guide/docs/support/conda.md

 *(1) Conda environment*, similar to virtual environment in Python, refers to one of the user's software stack root directories, basically.
-The activation of a Conda environment simply means that the path to the `bin` directory of a Conda software stack root is appended to the user's *(2) shell environment*'s `PATH` environment variable.
+The activation of a Conda environment simply means that the path to the `bin` directory of a Conda software stack root is prepended to the user's *(2) shell environment*'s `PATH` environment variable.

 ## When to use Conda and what kind of software you should install with it?

 Conda is well suited for installing desktop type software, and complex, possibly conflicting, package dependencies in Python, LaTex, or R, for example.
 It is designed to be used on personal software installs.
 Naturally, the software installed with it can be made available to others, too.
 The configuration files, [environment.yaml], for the conda software environments can be easily shared with others.

 ### When to yum, apt, or brew